express-in-code-game/excode-design/docs/design.md

 Or it can be positions.
 Or anything else that is that template/space specific.
 A droid may have an automated nav system that constantly reads changin properties of the space enviroment and adjusts droids position.
 Point is, the reosurce space has data, where elements/phenomena may have apis.
 The solution space may have data (again, elements may have apis), api and state.

+One game, many scenarios.
+This is one game.
+But it may have varoius scenarios, or it could be better to call them spaces or challenges.
+The game allows players to connect and ,for example, create various tournamnets.
+Players can choose which scenarios and how they will be used in the tournament.
+And can pre-configure scenarios for the tournament.
+This tournament setup can be saved and reused later (or shared via a url to be installed elsewhere).
+Scenario represents a game, a unique challenge, a map.
+(For example, droid battle, or planet exploration etc.).
+Scenarios can have its own tempalates and should have rich configuration.
+Scenarios are addded as extensions.
+Game contains default scenarios, but more can be added using git url.

+Examples of scenarios:
+Planets.
+Players start by building droids/rovers using what is provied by the resource space.
+Players are free to build one or multiple drones.
+The solution space represents a planet.
+It has a state.
+The conditions (state) of the planet changes overtime.
+From the beginning of the game players can see the whole cycle.
+There will be no randomness when the solutions will run.
+So both players can see and explore exactly (via repl and ui) what the events will be.
+The scenario shows the surface of the planet as it changes daily.
+Scenario may run several rounds, each lasting, for example, a day.
+Players can adjust after each round.
+And the final round can be, say, a week.
+There planet surface contains consistent (no randomness, same) generated objectives.
+Now, this can be , say, a few simple points or a rich grid of entites and fields and whatever.
+The goal of the scenario is, for example, to collect/research/visit this points.
+If it is simple, players can hard-code their droid to literally go to each point.
+And it is completely vialble.
+But, when a more complex grid and changing conditions (no randomness though, jsut changing) the goal of visting max number of points becomes more interesting.
+Simply hardcoding ,say, 1000 points, becomes unrealistic, espacially if droid can get stuck/run out of energy between points.
+The correct approach is to observe/study the environment (state) of the planet, provided api (what is possible for droids to know/do) and program the droid to auto-decide where to go.
+A player  may choose build one complex droid and program it to never run out of energy and visit some number of locations.
+Another palyer may choose to built more simple droids, even of of different kind (give them sevral programs).
+They will fail faster, but may visit more locations.